Eliza Ann Gardner

 Eliza Ann Gardner (May 28, 1831 – January 4, 1922) was an African-American abolitionist, religious leader and women's movement leader from Boston, Massachusetts.
 She founded the missionary society of the African Methodist Episcopal Zion Church (AMEZ), was a strong advocate for women's equality within the church, and was a founder of the National Association of Colored Women's Clubs.

 Early life

-Eliza Ann Gardner was born in New York City to James and Eliza Gardner.
+Eliza Ann Gardner was born on May 28, 1831, in New York City to James and Eliza Gardner.
 As a child she moved with her family to Boston, where her father had a successful career as a ship contractor.
 Their West End neighborhood was an important center of Boston's African-American community and the abolitionist movement.
 The school she attended, the only public school for black children in Boston at the time, was taught by abolitionists.
 Her parents were politically active, and the family home at 20 North Anderson Street was a stop on the Underground Railroad.
+Due to their involvement with the Railroad, the Gardners met many abolitionists like Harriet Tubman, Sojourner Truth, Charles Sumner, Lewis Hayden, and John Brown.
 She was also a relative of W. E. B. Du Bois.
+The Gardners had been involved in the AME Zion Church for years, and by 1843, James was a member of the Boston church's board of trustees, and became second treasurer.

 Gardner was a gifted student and won several scholarships, but because academic and professional opportunities for black women were limited, she trained as a dressmaker.